WBS — Webster Financial Corporation

 4. Bad News, Challenges, or Points of Concern

-- Competitive Pressures: High competition in deposit pricing, particularly in consumer CDs and commercial deposits, could impact margins.
+- Competitive Pressures: Heightened competition in deposit pricing, particularly in consumer CDs and commercial deposits.

 5. Notable Q&A Insights

-- Loan Growth Impact from Marathon Partnership: The partnership is operational but has not yet materially impacted loan growth; management remains cautiously optimistic.
+- Loan Growth from Partnerships: The partnership with Marathon is operational but has not yet materially impacted loan growth.

-- Expense Management: Expenses are expected to rise slightly in Q1 due to seasonal factors, but overall stability is anticipated for the remainder of the year.
+- Expense Management: Expenses are expected to rise slightly in Q1 due to seasonal factors, but overall stability is anticipated thereafter.